How Does Invoice Factoring Differ from a Business Loan?

 - Opening a new location

-- Invest in advertising & marketing
+- Invest in advertising and marketing

-- Covering gaps in cash flow
+- Assisting with cash flow problems

-- Manage unanticipated business expenses
+- Managing unanticipated business expenses

-- COVID-19 and pandemic-related costs
+- Pandemic-related costs